CLOSED CHURCHES WITHIN THE

 This congregation grew out of Union Sunday

-A United Brethren appointment was organized in 1904 and added to
+United Brethren appointment was organized in 1904 and added to Grantville

-Grove Union Chapel in Fishing Creek Valley was dismantled and moved to the
+Union Chapel in Fishing Creek Valley was dismantled and moved to the present

-moved to a new foundation on the center of the lot, a wing was added on the
+a new foundation on the center of the lot, a wing was added on the south, and a

 Final disposition: